Marathon swimming at the 2020 Summer Olympics – Women's 10 kilometre

-The women's marathon 10 kilometre event at the 2020 Summer Olympics was held on 4 August 2021 at the Odaiba Marine Park.
+The women's marathon swimming 10 kilometre event at the 2020 Summer Olympics was held on 4 August 2021 at the Odaiba Marine Park.
 It was the fourth appearance of the event, having first been held in 2008.

 Ana Marcela Cunha won with a time of 1:59:30.8, becoming the first Brazilian woman swimmer to win a gold medal in the Olympics.
 Former Olympic gold medalist Sharon van Rouwendaal of the Netherlands finished second, with Kareena Lee of Australia taking the bronze.

 Qualification

 The event featured a field of 25 swimmers: